kalekdev/uni/fundamentals/physics.typ

 Where $k$ is a constant specific to this system - the rate of change of the restoring force's power.

 TODO: Feynman's Lectures chapter 21

+=== Action
+Consider a particle on a mountainous terrain, the resultant force has been observed by experiment to be equal to the derivative of potential energy with respect to direction at that point:
+$
+  arrow(F) = -(d arrow(V(x))) / (d x)
+$
+On a steep slope, the resultant force points downwards and is at its maximum.
+At a peak or trough, there is no resultant force as the normal reaction force cancels out the particle's weight.

 == Special Relativity
 _Spacetime_ - A 4-dimensional representation of the universe as 3D space + time.
 Classical mechanics treats time as a uniform quantity throughout the universe with a constant rate of passage.
 However relativistic effects mean that time passes at different rates in different frames of reference, hence a 4th dimension is introduced.